Least cores in energy community games: Conclusions

 \section{Conclusions}

 We modeled a quite general energy community as a cooperative game, where the worth of a coalition is the optimal value of a suitable optimization problem.
 In order to identify fair and stable allocations of the overall reward, we focused on the least core of the game.
-In particular, exact formulas and computable bounds for the least core value have been obtained.
-While the exact formulas require the computation of the worth of all possible coalitions, the bounds require just few coalitions, precisely those with all prosumers but one.
+In particular, an exact formula and computable bounds for the least core value have been obtained.
+The bounds require the computation of the worth of few coalitions only, precisely those with all prosumers but one.
+While in principle the exact formula requires the computation of the worth of all possible coalitions, mixed-integer programs have been exploited to reduce the computational burden that appear to be comparable with that of the bounds.

-These results could be exploited for the selection of a specific fair and stable allocation according to some further criterion, for instance by optimizing it over the (resulting approximation of the) least core.
-Indeed, some computational tests in this direction have already been performed in~\cite{FiBiFrPaPo25}, where the least core value has been computed by row-generation techniques that essentially amount to choose dynamically the coalitions to consider.
-Their numerical results suggest that choosing large coalitions first yields better numerical performances in accordance with the structure of our bounds.
-Since the bounds are tight, some other tests could be performed to evaluate their average quality over a large dataset.
-If the quality were good, then the bounds could be exploited to simplify the approach of~\cite{FiBiFrPaPo25} by skipping the computation of the least core value based on row-generation techniques.
-Alternatively, the exact formulas can be turned into linear and nonlinear programming problems with both combinatorial and continuous variables, that might be less demanding to solve than the naive implementation of the formulas.
-The numerical analysis of these questions will be the focus of future investigations.
+These results could be exploited for the selection of a specific fair and stable allocation according to some further criterion, for instance by optimizing it over the least core.
+Indeed, some computational tests in this direction have already been performed in~\cite{FiBiFrPaPo25}, where the least core value has been computed by the RG technique.
+Therefore, the exploitation of the CQC or LHC approaches from the last section would provide a meaningful computational boost.